ckaestne/seai/lectures/21_safety/safety.md

 * Structure:
   * Argument: A top-level claim decomposed into multiple sub-claims
-  * Evidence: Testing, software analysis, formal verification, inspection, expert opinions, design mechanisms
+  * Evidence: Testing, software analysis, formal verification, inspection, expert opinions, design mechanisms...

 ----
 ## Safety Cases: Example

 ![](safety-case-example.png)

+* Questions to think about:
+  * Do sub-claims imply the parent claim?
+  * Am I missing any sub-claims?
+  * Is the evidence strong enough to discharge a leaf claim?

 ----
 ## Safety Cases: Example